damolinx/vscode-macros/README.md

 ## Running a Macro on Startup

-> ⚠️ **Workspace Trust**: Startup macros are disabled in [untrusted workspaces](https://code.visualstudio.com/docs/editing/workspaces/workspace-trust).
+> ⚠️ Startup macros are **disabled** in [untrusted workspaces](https://code.visualstudio.com/docs/editing/workspaces/workspace-trust).

 Startup macros let you customize your environment immediately when it launches.
 Considering that extensions restart whenever you switch workspaces, these macros can be scoped per workspace, giving you tailored setups across different projects.
 In practice, startup macros behave much like lightweight extensions, because they are initialized curing the **Macros** extension initialization.

-Startup macros are defined via the `macros.startupMacros` setting in your workspace or user settings:
+Startup macros are configured through the `macros.startupMacros` setting at the Global, Workspace, or Workspace Folder level.
+The setting is additive across scopes, and the system deduplicates entries so each startup macro is run only once.

+You can configure startup macros in several ways, depending on whether you prefer using settings directly or managing them through the UI:

-* **Option 1**: Configure the **Macros: Startup Macros** setting in the **Settings Editor** or `macros.startupMacros` in the `settings.json`.
+* **Option 1**: Configure the **Macros: Startup Macros** setting in the [Settings Editor](https://code.visualstudio.com/docs/configure/settings) or `macros.startupMacros` in the `settings.json`.
 Use the **Macros: Configure Startup Macros** command to jump there quickly.

-* **Option 2**: in the [**Macro Explorer**](#macro-explorer-view) view, select **Set as Startup Macro** or **Remove as Startup Macro** from a macro’s context menu.
+* **Option 2**: Using the [Macro Explorer](#macro-explorer-view) view, select **Set as Startup Macro** or **Remove as Startup Macro** from a macro's context menu.

-* **Option 3**: in the [**Macro Explorer**](#macro-explorer-view) view, drag a macro into the **Startup** library.
+* **Option 3**: Using the dedicated [Startup Macros](#startup-macros-view), you can drag macros from the [Macro Explorer](#macro-explorer-view) into the right settings scope folder, or use the **×** button to remove it.

-The `macros.startupMacros` setting is additive across Global, Workspace, and Workspace Folder scopes, this is to say macros registered in all scopes will be run.
-The system deduplicates macros before execution so **only one instance** of any given startup macro file is run.

-Startup macro paths may be defined using tokens like `${workspaceFolder}` or `${userHome}` for dynamic path resolution.
-This, for example, allows to define startup macros in user settings and have that match across different workspaces.
+Startup macro paths may include tokens like `${workspaceFolder}` or `${userHome}` for dynamic path resolution.
 Any paths that do not resolve to existing files are ignored.
-Check the *Macros* output channel for details logs, if needed.
+For more detail, check the **Macros** log output channel for diagnostic logs.

 [↑ Back to top](#table-of-contents)

 ## Keybinding a Macro

 To bind a macro to a keyboard shortcut, all you need to do is keybind the `macros.run` command, passing a single argument that is the path to the macro to run.
-This must be configured directly in your `keybindings.json` file as the **Keyboard Shortcuts** UI does not allow to define arguments.
+This must be configured directly in your `keybindings.json` file as the **Keyboard Shortcuts** editor does not allow to define arguments.
 Check the VS Code [documentation](https://code.visualstudio.com/docs/editor/keybindings#_advanced-customization) for details.

 1. Use the **Preferences: Open Keyboard Shortcuts (JSON)** command to open the `keybindings.json` file.